Industrial overcapacity can enable seasonal flexibility in electricity use: Introduction

 On the other hand, excess capacity also unlocks operational flexibility for energy-intensive industries, as it frees them from operating at full capacity at all times to meet demand.
-In decarbonized power systems reliant on variable renewable energy, the demand-side flexibility of energy-intensive industries may become more valuable for balancing electricity supply and demand~\citep{cole_quantifying_2021, jenkins_long-duration_2021, wei_generation_2025}.
+In decarbonized power systems reliant on variable renewable energy, which are inherently prone to multi-timescale (e.g., both diurnal and seasonal) supply-demand mismatches~\citep{cole_quantifying_2021, denholm_challenges_2021}, the demand-side flexibility of energy-intensive industries may become more valuable for balancing electricity supply and demand \citep{kondziella2016flexibility}.
 By shifting electricity consumption to periods of high renewable energy availability, energy-intensive industries can reduce both the energy system operational costs and carbon emissions~\citep{golmohamadi_demand-side_2022}.
-Furthermore, unlike “fast-burst” demand-side resources such as electric vehicles and air conditioning~\citep{sepulveda_role_2018, van_heerden_demand-side_2025}, industrial facilities with overcapacity and material storage could potentially provide long-duration flexibility by scheduling their production over longer time horizons.
-In decarbonized energy systems with increasing variability in electricity prices~\citep{Bistline2021VariabilityID}, this flexibility is also essential for lowering the energy input costs of energy-intensive industries like aluminum smelting, where electricity costs exceed 30\% of operational expenses~\citep{CHALCO2020AnnualReport}.
+Furthermore, unlike “fast-burst” demand-side resources such as electric vehicles and air conditioning~\citep{van_heerden_demand-side_2025}, industrial facilities with overcapacity and material storage could potentially provide long-duration flexibility by scheduling their production over longer time horizons, functioning as a demand-side alternative to firm power or long-duration energy storage~\citep{sepulveda_role_2018, jenkins_long-duration_2021}.
+In decarbonized energy systems with increasing variability in electricity prices~\citep{Bistline2021VariabilityID, dardor_modelling_2026}, this flexibility can also lower the energy input costs of energy-intensive industries like aluminum smelting, in which electricity costs exceed 30\% of product costs~\citep{CHALCO2020AnnualReport}.

-In this context, determining whether industrial overcapacity should be decommissioned or retained requires a system-level cost-benefit analysis of the two competing mechanisms: decommissioning excess capacity to reduce maintenance costs versus retaining it to reduce energy system costs and emissions.
-To quantitatively assess this trade-off, we select China’s aluminum smelting industry as a representative case.
-China is likely to face over 50\% overcapacity in the aluminum smelting industry by 2050~\citep{li_when_2020}, due to a shift towards secondary production using aluminum scrap~\citep{song_chinas_2023, eheliyagoda2022role}.
-Furthermore, the energy input for the aluminum smelting industry is almost entirely from electricity, accounting for 7\% of China’s electricity demand.
-The aluminum smelting industry also has technical capability for flexible operation~\citep{todd2008providing}.
-These make it an ideal example of an industry for examining the benefits of flexibly operating in the context of a decarbonized electricity system.